apple/turicreate/userguide/drawing_classifier/advanced-usage.md

 take precedence and the model would train for that number of iterations and the provided value of `num_epochs` would be ignored.

-When training a model for a large number of classes, it may be helpful to increase `max_iterations` to allow the model more revisions of the data to learn better.
+When training a model it may be useful to look at the progress table in the output to see if the model has converged.
+This will help determine whether `max_iterations` needs to be increased to allow model to converge to an optimal solution.

 ### Warm Start